 A quick approach to getting your project up and running is to create a database from a template.
 We’ve considered several scenarios to utilize databases across any use case and have created 50+ templates for you to choose from to help you get started with your database.

 For this tutorial, we’ll use the Applicants tracker template.
 Use this template to handle hiring tasks - from candidates to job descriptions, interview dates, positions, and so much more.
 This Job Applicant Tracker template will allow you to hire the right candidates with minimal effort in no time.
 You can manage the hiring process from the initial application to the interview, all the way through to the final decision.

-To start with your template, log into your Baserow account and choose a group into which the template will be installed.
+To start with your template, login to your Baserow account and choose a workspace into which the template will be installed.
 Click on ‘Add database’ and select ‘From template’.